 An agent who acts with due care for the benefit of the principal shall not be liable or limited merely because the agent also benefits from the act, has individual or conflicting interests in relation to the property, care or affairs of the principal or acts in a different manner with respect to the agency and the agent's individual interests.

-Ill.
+III.
 Ann.
 Stat. ch.
-110 ¶ 802-7 (Smith-Hurd Supp.
+110 \P 802-7 (Smith-Hurd Supp.
 1990).
+The State Bar Team would add a new provision like that in Illinois.